 The ClimateWatch program is the collaborative brainchild of Earthwatch Australia, the Bureau of Meteorology and the University of Melbourne to understand how changes in temperature and rainfall are affecting the seasonal behaviour of Australia's plants and animals.
 The ClimateWatch Citizen Science App enables every Australian to be involved in collecting and recording data that will help shape the country’s scientific response to climate change.

 Our Outdoors is a citizen science project which aims to find out more about what users experience when they are in public spaces such as parks, beaches, canals, and town squares.
 It was developed by researchers in the Scottish Collaboration of Public Health Research and Practice (SCPHRP) at the University of Edinburgh in partnership with Sustrans, the MRC and citizens.

-The Big City Birds citizen science app aims to learn about five specific birds species and their behavioural adaptations to living in the city.
-Their whereabouts, behaviours, communal roosts, and nest sites are of interest to researchers at the Max Planck Institute of Animal Behavior, Taronga Conservation Society Australia, and The University of Sydney.
-The data collected will help scientists understand these species’ behaviour, movement, reproduction, distribution, and habitat use in suburban areas.
+The Big City Birds Citizen Science App aims to learn about five specific bird species and their behavioral adaptations to living in the city.
+Their whereabouts, behaviors, communal roosts, and nest sites are of interest to researchers at the Max Planck Institute of Animal Behavior, the National Australian University, and The University of Sydney.
+The data collected will help scientists understand these species’ behavior, movement, reproduction, distribution, and habitat use in suburban areas.

 "Crows in the zoo" is a Citizen Science project of the Department for Behavioral and Cognitive Biology of the University of Vienna in cooperation with the Konrad Lorenz Research Station and the Zoo Vienna.
 The researchers aim to find out more about the species and subspecies of crows that use the Zoo area.
 All visitors of the Zoo Vienna are welcome to join in!